nielskee/draft-articles/TechnicalHiringPart2.md

 decision.
 Hopefully you've heeded my advice and got as many people in your team involved in technical interviewing as you can.

-This isn't to say that non-coding managers are *completely* uninvolved, just not running the technical parts of the process.
+This isn't to say that non-coding managers are *completely* excluded, just not running the technical parts of the process.
 More in Part 3 about the live interview.

 ## CV and cover letter